 Subscription Revenue.
 Our subscription revenue is primarily comprised of term licenses, stand-ready COE support services, trials of our applications, and software-as-a-service offerings.
 Sales of our term licenses grant our customers the right to use our software, either on their own cloud instance or their internal hardware infrastructure, over the contractual term.
 We also offer a premium stand-ready service through our COE.
-Sales of our software-as-a-service offerings include a right to use our software over the contractual term.
-Our subscription contracts are generally non-cancelable and non-refundable, with the majority of contracts with customers averaging approximately three years in duration.
-We generally invoice annually in advance and recognize revenue over the contract term on a ratable basis.
-In addition, customers pay a usage-based runtime fee for the C3 AI Suite and C3 AI Applications, which is either paid in advance for specified levels of capacity and/or paid in arrears based on actual usage.
-Our subscriptions also include our maintenance and support services.
-Our maintenance and support services include critical and continuous updates to the software that are integral to maintaining the intended utility of the software over the contractual term.
+Sales of our software-as-aservice offerings include a right to use our software over the contractual term.
+Our subscription contracts are generally non-cancelable and non-refundable, and we recognize revenue over the contract term on a ratable basis.
+In addition, customers pay a usage-based runtime fee for our C3 AI Software for specified levels of capacity.
+Our subscriptions also include our maintenance and support services, which include critical and continuous updates to the software that are integral to maintaining the intended utility of the software over the contractual term.
 Our software subscriptions and maintenance and support services are highly interdependent and interrelated and represent a single distinct performance obligation within the context of the contract.
 We currently have a small number of public utility customers that license our offerings under a perpetual license model, and we expect that may continue for the foreseeable future for certain customers due to their specific contracting requirements.

 Professional Services Revenue.
 Our professional services revenue primarily includes implementation services, training and prioritized engineering services.
-We offer a complete range of professional service support both onsite and remotely, including training, application design, project management, system design, data modeling, data integration, application design, development support, data science, and application and C3 AI Suite administration support.
+We offer a complete range of professional service support both onsite and remotely, including training, application design, project management, system design, data modeling, data integration, application design, development support, data science, and application and C3 AI Software administration support.
 Professional services fees are based on the level of effort required to perform the specified tasks and are typically a fixed-fee engagement with defined deliverables and a duration of less than 12 months.
 We recognize revenue for our professional services over the period of delivery as services are performed.